lyncisdev/voco/README.md

 ## Why use Voco

-By using a training set that is representive of what Voco will see during operation and by keeping the dictionary of possible words small Voco is able to provide the following advantages:
+By using Da training set that is representive of what Voco will see during operation and by keeping the dictionary of possible words small Voco is able to provide the following advantages:

 1. **Low error rates:**
 By keeping the dictionary small (I am using 86 possible commands) and by training on the microphone and noise profile that will be used during operation the system is able to achieve WER (word error rates) of ~0.5% and SER (sentence error rates) of ~1.35%.
 This is achieved with a low cost USB microphone (Platronics XXX) that has a unipressive XXX dB of signal sepperation.
 In my opinion these error rates are the mininum for a keyboard replacement system since anything higher results in frustration.